-The day after the crucifixion was Saturday, the Sabbath.
-Holy Saturday!
+The day after the crucifixion was a Sabbath, traditionally Saturday– Holy Saturday!

 We do not know how the disciples of Jesus spent that day, but undoubtedly they did observe the Sabbath.
 One can imagine that they were all fearful that the authorities might show up to arrest them wherever they were hiding.
 The Bible does not tell us where they spent the day but many believe that they did spend it together, perhaps where they had met with Jesus for the last time in the room where they celebrated the Passover and ‘Last Supper.’